lanesealsapi/vids/README.md

-Lane ANthony Seals - guitar playing - EDUCATIONAL USE ONLY
+Lane ANthony Seals - guitar playing - EDUCATIONAL USE and Purposes ONLY - I do